-If the tenant remains on the property after their notice has expired, you may proceed with the eviction.
+If the tenant remains on the rental unit after their notice period has expired, a landlord may proceed with the eviction.
 You cannot, however, use their security deposit as collateral for any damage without notifying them.

 Filing a Complaint in the Appropriate Circuit or District Court

-If the tenant doesn’t respond to the eviction notice, you can seek legal redress in a relevant court.
+If the tenant doesn’t respond during the notice period, a landlord can seek legal redress in a relevant court.
 The fees for filing depend on the county where your property is located.